hakimmc/SmartBMS_2209A/README.md

 # SmartBMS_220A

 ## Project Overview
-SmartBMS_220A is a passive balancing battery management system (BMS) project developed for TÜBİTAK.
-This project is designed to monitor, manage, and ensure the safety of batteries.
+SmartBMS_2209A is a passive balancing battery management system (BMS) project developed for TÜBİTAK.
+This project file have embedded codes and monitoring program.
+SmartBMS_2209A is designed to monitor with local network, manage, and ensure the safety of batteries.
+Also SmartBMS_2209A supporting P2P communication rapid response or just monitoring.

 ## Developer Information
 - **Name:** Abdülhakim Çalgın